thedodd/giphy-api/README.md

 # Add the WASM 32-bit instruction set as a compilation target.
 rustup target add wasm32-unknown-unknown
 # While we're at it, let's install the wasm-bindgen-cli
-# which we will need for our WASM builds later.
+# which we will need for our WASM builds.
 cargo install wasm-bindgen-cli --version=0.2.55
 ```